-Denmark will provide DKK 33 million as core support to UN Women's 2022 Annual Work Plan, which provides support to women survivors of violence, establishment of multi-purpose women's centres, support to women's civil society, and support to meeting livelihoods.
-The contribution is a continuation of previous Danish support to UN Women in Afghanistan (most recently DKK 25 million for 2019-2022).
+Denmark will provide DKK 18 million as un-earmarked support to UN Women's 2022 Annual Work Plan, which provides support to female survivors of violence, establishment of multi-purpose women's centres, support to women's civil society, and support to meeting livelihoods.2

+The contribution represents a significant continuation of previous Danish support to UN Women in Afghanistan, most recently DKK 25 million for 2019 - 2022 and UN Women has assured of its capacity to utilise the funding.
+The support will not be merged with funding also coming to UN Women via the STFA.
 No Danish assistance will be channelled through government-controlled structures.